DG5CW's Telegraphy Site

 Best Practice Tips

-• Find the “Swing” Gap: Unlike electronic paddles which use microscopic spacing, I think a Cootie benefits from a slightly wider gap.
-You need a little bit of travel distance to let the hand accelerate and create momentum.
-If the gap is too tight, the movement feels stiff/nervous, and you lose the tactile feedback necessary for a fluent rhythm.
+• Find the “Swing” Gap: Unlike electronic paddles which I use with microscopic spacing, I think a Cootie benefits from a slightly wider gap.
+I need a little bit of travel distance to let the hand accelerate and create momentum.
+If the gap is too tight, the movement feels stiff/nervous, and I lose the tactile feedback necessary for a fluent rhythm.

-• Position: Your thumb should sit lower than it typically does on a Bug.
+• Position: My thumb sits same as it typically does on a Bug.

-• Motion: The movement is not a “rolling” finger motion, but a lateral sweep driven by the wrist.
+• Motion: The movement is a lateral sweep driven by the wrist.
 The fingers simply guide the lever into contact.

-• Rhythm over Speed: Because you are making every signal manually, timing is everything. 🕰️ It is better to be slow and rhythmic than fast and choppy.
+• Rhythm over Speed: Because you are making every signal manually, timing is everything. 🕰️ Similar to the Straight Kex, it is better to be slow and rhythmic than fast and choppy.

 💡 Pro-Tip: The “Left Hand” Hack If you are already proficient with a Bug or Paddle, you might find that your thumb tries to “automatically” generate dits out of habit.
 This is called muscle memory conflict.
 The Fix: Many Cootie operators recommend learning the Cootie with your non-dominant hand.